Kachitez/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display the contents of your working directory
+Script that changes the working directory to user's home directory